quittung/kos-plen/README.md

 ### FAQ:
 Q: I tried to use the Action Groups to control the autopilot, but nothing happened.
 A: Make sure the kOS window is not focused (should be transparent).
 Also wait until the plane reaches 500m and the screen changes.

-Q: My plane quickly banks from one side to another and is unable to stay on course.
-A: The bank control is not really suited for planes with great bank authority.
-Will be fixed soonish.

 Q: I tried to the auto land function, but my plane crashed into the terrain.
 A: Until the plane reaches the first waypoint ("MOD" in the upper left corner is smaller than 2) you are responsible for setting altitude and speed.
 Try to use a least 2000 as altitude setpoint.